15 Oddest Events at Maine Festivals

 To be “fair,” Ox Pulling Contests are a way of life at agricultural venues across the state.

-We’re giving a shout-out to Cumberland for the international competition where oxen from Canada and the United States compete.
+We’re giving a shout-out to Cumberland County Fair, held in late September, for the international competition where oxen from Canada and the United States compete.

-If you’re worried about the safety and health of the ox involved, it might help to know there are strict state laws and a safety guide on site.
+If you’re worried about the safety and health of the ox involved, it might help to know that pulling events in Maine require oversight under state law, and event rules and welfare requirements are provided through fair pulling offices.

 Rangeley

-With Rangeley’s beautiful mountains and lakes as a backdrop, the Logging Festival carves a special place into the hearts of thousands.
+With Rangeley’s beautiful mountains and lakes as a backdrop, Logging Festival Days in mid-July carves a special place into the hearts of locals and visitors.

-While honoring the state’s logging industry with museum tours, traditional massive Maine meals, and a parade, there’s a contest that compares logging skills.
+While honoring the state’s logging industry with museum activities, a parade, and a logging camp-style meal (“burying of the beans”), there’s a contest that compares logging skills.

-The Lumberjack and Lumberjill Contest is a mix of events, from axe throwing, wood-chopping techniques, and sawing for men and women.
+The Lumberjack and Lumberjill Contest is a mix of events, including the axe throw, crosscut, underhand chop, bow saw, hot saw, and standing block chop for men and women.

 Boothbay Harbor